hobinjk/gw-tunnel/readme.md

 ## Initial registration

+1. The registration client notifies the registration server that it will own a subdomain name which matches the MAC address of the gateway.
+2. The registration client starts the LE DNS challenge for the MAC endpoint, cooperating with the registration server to configure the DNS server TXT record appropriately.
+3. Once the LE challenge succeeds, the registration client and server set up the MAC tunnel.
+4. The user navigates to http://mozbox.local and is redirected to https://$MAC.box.knilxof.org to complete the next steps.
-1. The registration client chooses a friendly name, used to build the public gateway URL (eg. fabrice.box.knilxof.org).
+5. The registration client chooses a friendly name, used to build the public gateway URL (eg. fabrice.box.knilxof.org).
 It tries names until the registration server returns success and a unique token associated to this name.
-2. The registration client initiates the LE DNS challenge, cooperating with the registration server to configure the DNS server field appropriately.
+6. The registration client initiates the LE DNS challenge, cooperating with the registration server to configure the DNS server TXT record appropriately.
-3. Once the LE challenge succeeds, the registration client and server set up the tunnel.
+7. Once the LE challenge succeeds, the registration client and server set up the tunnel and the browser is redirected to https://$FRIENDLY_NAME.knilxof.org/.

 ## Normal operation mode